Amino Acids and Proteins

-Most naturally-occurring amino acids are the l- form, whereas synthetically-produced amino acids give a 50:50 mixture.
-Notice that these molecules are mirror images of each other, thus there is no way you can rotate one molecule to make it look like the
+Left and Right Mirror-Image Molecules Most naturally-occurring amino acids are the l- form, whereas synthetically-produced amino acids give a 50:50 mixture.
+Notice that these molecules are mirror images of each other, thus there is no way you can rotate one molecule to make it look like the other.

 To form protein, the amino acids are linked by dehydration synthesis to form peptide bonds.
 The chain of amino acids is also known as a polypeptide.
 Some proteins contain only one polypeptide chain while others, such as hemoglobin, contain several polypeptide chains all twisted together.
 The sequence of amino acids in each polypeptide or protein is unique to that protein, so each protein has its own, unique 3-D shape or native conformation.
 If even one amino acid in the sequence is changed, that can potentially change the protein’s ability to function.
 For example, sickle cell anemia is caused by a change in only one nucleotide in the DNA sequence that causes just one amino acid in one of the hemoglobin polypeptide molecules to be different.
 Because of this, the whole red blood cell ends up being deformed and unable to carry oxygen properly.

-But what about the rest of us?
+Aspartame (Nutrasweet®) But what about the rest of us?
 That methyl group on the phenylalanine can break off pretty easily, and at temperatures as “low” as 86° F (= 30° C — lower than body temperature or a summer day), aspartame starts to disintegrate, releasing methanol (which in larger quantity causes blindness, etc. — it’s toxic).
 As the liver tries to deal with the methanol using normal metabolic pathways, it ends up turning the methanol into formaldehyde, which is a known carcinogen.
 Interestingly, because of this and several other concerns, originally there was controversy over FDA approval of aspartame.
+Initially, due to the concern over the fate of that methyl group, it was only approved for use in cold food items (not cocoa or cake mixes), but with industry pressure, that soon changed.
 Even still, its safety is controversial.
 More recently, some people have suggested a possible link between aspartame consumption and an increase in brain tumors in this country.